-Annual Maintenance
+Annual Maintenance - System Sanitizing

-- √ Stage 1 Sediment Filter - √ Stage 2 Carbon Block Filter - √ Stage 4 10" Post Filter - $\sqrt{1/2}$ Cup of hydrogen peroxide or common household bleach. - Note: Sanitizing of unit is recommended. - Step 1 Perform steps 1 through 5 in the Six Month System Maintenance (Page 12). - Note: If not sanitizing the system skip to step 8. - Step 2 Remove the RO membrane from its housing and rest in a clean sanitary place.
-(Refer to "Membrane Replacement" section on page 14 for directions on removing the membrane).
+- √ Stage 1 Sediment Filter - √ Stage 2 Carbon Block Filter - $\sqrt{1/2}$ Cup of hydrogen peroxide or common household bleach. - Note: Sanitizing of unit is recommended. - Step 1 Perform steps 1 through 5 in the Six Month System Maintenance (Page 11). - Note: If not sanitizing the system skip to step 8. - Step 2 Remove the RO membrane from its housing and rest in a clean sanitary place.
+(Refer to "Membrane Replacement" section on page 13 for directions on removing the membrane).
 Replace cap onto empty membrane housing and re-connect white tube. - Step 3 Leaving the filters out, replace stage 2 empty filter housing and hand tighten onto unit.
 Measure & pour either 1/2 cup of hydrogen peroxide or common household bleach into the 1st filter housing (Stage 1) and hand tighten onto unit. - Step 4 With the RO faucet in the closed position turn on the incoming water supply to the system at the adapt-a-valve.
 Wait 1 minute for the unit to pressurize.
 Turn on the RO faucet and let the water run for 30 seconds.
 Turn off the RO faucet and let the unit rest for 2 minutes.
 Finally, open the RO faucet and let the water run for 5 more minutes. - Step 5 Turn off the incoming water supply to the system at the adapt-a-valve.
 Keep the RO faucet open until the storage tank is completely drained. - Step 6 Open the membrane housing and re-install the RO membrane while making sure not to kink the O-rings.
-(Refer to "Membrane Replacement" section on page 14 for directions on installing the membrane).
-Tighten the cap back on the housing and reconnect white tube. - Step 7 Remove filter housings Stage 1 and 2 and empty of water. - Caution: Before re-installing the filter bowls back on to the system, check O-rings to make sure they are still in place and lubricate with water soluble lubricant. - Step 8 Insert the new sediment filter (cloth like appearance) into the 1st filter housing which is the one on the water inlet side (green tube from the adapt-a-valve) of the RO system and re-install housing. - Step 9 Insert the new Carbon Block filter (White End Caps) into the 2nd filter housing and re-install housing. - Step 10 The post filter is clipped on to the Membrane housing.
-Disconnect all of the tubes from the post filter, remove fittings on each end of the filter and remove filter from holding clips.
-Install fittings on to the new filter and re-connect tubes (new Teflon tape may need to be reapplied to the fittings).
-The flow arrow on the post filter must be pointing away from the RO storage tank.
-(Discard used post filter after sanitizing) - Tip: This is a good time to check the air pressure in your storage tank.
-For instructions please see page 15. - Step 11 Follow Steps 8 through 10 in the Six Month System Maintenance (Page 12) for startup directions.
+(Refer to "Membrane Replacement" section on page 13 for directions on installing the membrane).
+Tighten the cap back on the housing and reconnect white tube. - Step 7 Remove filter housings Stage 1 and 2 and empty of water. - Caution: Before re-installing the filter bowls back on to the system, check O-rings to make sure they are still in place and lubricate with water soluble lubricant. - Step 8 Insert the new sediment filter (cloth like appearance) into the 1st filter housing which is the one on the water inlet side (green tube from the adapt-a-valve) of the RO system and re-install housing. - Step 9 Insert the new Carbon Block filter (White End Caps) into the 2nd filter housing and re-install housing. - Tip: This is a good time to check the air pressure in your storage tank.
+For instructions please see page 14. - Step 10 Follow Steps 8 through 10 in the Six Month System Maintenance (Page 11) for startup directions.